-As I was watching the Steve Jobs movie the other night—the one with Michael Fassbender and my dream girlfriend, Kate Winslet—I was struck by the brief 90 second interview from 1974 with the great science fiction author, Arthur C. Clarke, shown at the beginning of the film.
+As I was watching the Steve Jobs movie the other night, I was struck by the brief 90 second interview from 1974 with the great science fiction author, Arthur C. Clarke, shown at the beginning of the film.
 In this interview, Clarke gives a hauntingly accurate prediction of how computers in modern day would impact our ordinary lives.

 Clarke’s intuition borders on prophetic when he foresees that not only will computers serve to do daily things such as online banking and purchasing movie tickets, but will also will have a broader, societal impact on our culture and communities, giving a nod to many of the social media tools that we relentlessly use today.
 The accuracy of Clarke’s predictions is eerie, but there is one thing that he didn’t get right.
 Clarke postures that in the future,